GaloGS/training-material/topics/evolution/tutorials/mtb_transmission/tutorial.md

 First you will need to open Rstudio within Galaxy.
 To do this look for Rstudio in the tool panel, click on it and click on `execute`.
 Rstudio will appear in your story as a job that is being continously executed.
-This is the normal behaviour because, indeed, Rstudio is now being executed and will only stop once we have finish using it.
+This is the normal behaviour because, indeed, Rstudio is now being executed and will only stop once we have finished using it.

 To access your Rstudio instance within Galaxy, go to *User>Active Interactive Tools* in the top center panel.
 Now click on the link `Rstudio` that appears below *Name*.
 The status below *Job Info* should be `running`.